 }

-Create a new resource group by running this command:
+Create a new resource group using the following command.

 az group create --name FlaskRG --location eastus